When you need a bankruptcy lawyer in Dallas, Texas, contact Price and Price

-At Price and Price, we are bankruptcy lawyers in Dallas, Tx who understand life doesn’t always go as planned.
-As attorneys, we realize you have questions and need guidance through the bankruptcy processes.
-If you are facing overwhelming debt, repossession, foreclosure or another life-change which has caused you to fall behind on your bills and consider bankruptcy, contact us for your free consultation.
+At Price and Price, we are Board Certified Consumer Bankruptcy Lawyers in Dallas, Tx.
+We are experts in consumer bankruptcy law by the Texas Board of Legal Specialization.
+However, being a lawyer is more than completing paperwork and going to court; we love helping people and counseling our clients.
+As attorneys, we know you have questions and need guidance through the bankruptcy processes.
+If you are facing overwhelming debt, repossession, foreclosure, a lawsuit, judgment or another life-change which has caused you to fall behind on your bills and consider bankruptcy, contact us for your free consultation.
 We may be able to help you move forward and obtain your fresh start.

 We help people reorganize debts and stop repossessions, foreclosure, garnishments and creditor harassment by using the Bankruptcy Code.
-We specialize in Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.
+We are Board Certified Consumer Bankruptcy Attorneys who are specialized in Consumer Bankruptcy Law by the Texas Board of Legal Specialization.
+We are experts in Chapter 7 Bankruptcy and Chapter 13 Bankruptcy.
 This means we are familiar with the financial difficulties consumers, such as individuals, families and small businesses, face every day.
 Combined, Billy Price and Megan Price have handled over 5,000 bankruptcy cases.
 We have the experience, the knowledge and the skills to help you use bankruptcy to meet your financial goals.
 Your success is important to us.
 Since the majority of our clients are referrals, we strive to live up to our reputation.
 We know you’ll report back to the client who referred you to our office, and we do our best to make sure you can report positively.
 Billy Price and Megan Price are also Board Certified in Consumer Bankruptcy Law by the Texas Board of Legal Specialization.
 This means the State of Texas deems them experts in Consumer Bankruptcy Law.

 As bankruptcy attorneys, we realize your life is complicated and perhaps things haven’t worked out as you would have liked.
 Running a law practice, we understand what it’s like to own your own business and this gives us special insight when dealing with our business bankruptcy clients.